mattermost/docs/source/deployment/sso-gitlab.rst

 Configure Mattermost to use GitLab as a single sign-on (SSO) service for team creation, account creation, and user sign-in.

-These instructions assume that you are using https://gitlab.com as your OAuth provider, but you can use your own installation of GitLab instead.

 Step 1: Add an OAuth application to your GitLab account
 -------------------------------------------------------

-1. Sign in to your GitLab account and go to https://gitlab.com/profile/applications.
+1. Sign in to your GitLab account and go to https://{gitlab-site-name}/profile/applications.
+For *{gitlab-site-name}* use the name of your GitLab instance.
+If you are using GitLab itself as your OAuth provider, use *gitlab.com*.
 2. Add a new application:

   a.
 In the **Name** field, type *Mattermost*.